1. United States/

 Fishing regulations in Missouri can change throughout the year.
 Make sure to check this page before fishing for the most up to date rules and regulations for the current season.
 Local regulations govern when you can fish, the max size of the fish you can keep, how many fish you can keep, and more.

-Below you will see fishing regulations for catching White crappie as of May 14th, 2026.
+Below you will see fishing regulations for catching Bluegill as of August 23rd, 2026.
 To view regulations for a different fish species, please click on your preferred species in the drop-down.

 Seasons